 A personal selection of some interesting pubs in Belgium

 Whenever you’re exploring a new country, it pays to know where to grab a pint or a cocktail.
 Naturally you can always look up the highest rated places in whatever town you happen to be staying in.
 And in some places in Belgium you can even find recommendations for a pub crawl.
-For a personal dip into the drinking scene in Belgium though, read on for five top bars around the country (in no particular order).
+For a personal dip into the drinking scene in Belgium though, read on for four top bars around the country (in no particular order).

 Den Engel, Antwerp

 Den Engel, or more accurately Café Den Engel, is a traditional bar in Antwerp that’s all about authenticity.
 (You’ll notice this is a common thread for most of this list).
 The history of the building dates back to the 14th century.
 It’s as if the bar hasn’t changed a lot since then; you can feel its age.
 Basically, it’s a nice place to enjoy some local beer, solid comfort food, and a beautiful setting in the main city square in Antwerp.

 If you make it to Bruges, you’ll likely be drawn to the old, narrow medieval streets that snake away from the main areas.
 Indeed the main charm of Bruges is its old world setup, complete with canals, cobblestones, and a vaguely haphazard layout.
 Café Vlissinghe fits right in with this image.
 It’s located off a side street and has been an operational bar since the early-16th century.
 Now it’s actually quite a beautiful little bar, complete with a walled in courtyard where you can try your hand at a game of boules.